dss-extensions/opendss-svn-mirror/README.txt

 - Solves a bug found when reporting powers for generators while using NCIM solution mode.
 - Adds interfaces in COM / DLL for directly handling Storage and WindGen objects.

-v 10.0.0.1
-- Adds the WindGen object for modeling wind generators in QSTS and dynamics domains.
-- Introduces the NCIM solution method for handling transmission circuits that can be difficult to solve with the other methods already available in OpenDSS.
-- Implements corrections in COM / DLL for recently noticed bugs found around.

 The Version 8 was the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
 Version 9 is the latest update.
 The files are still listed under the 'Version8' folder on Sourceforge.net.